g-oran/Springboard-Capstone-Project-1-Predicting-House-Prices-at-King-County-Seattle-USA-/README.md

 This is my first capstone project for the Springboard Data Science Career Track.
 I want to predict the house prices at King County, Seattle, USA, based on multiple features using regression analysis.
 This repository has the following files:

-1. Jupyter Notebooks: These contain python codes of the project.
+1. House Sales in King County, USA_Predict house price-FINAL.ipynb: This contains the python codes of the project.
      kc_house_data.csv : This contains the record of 21,613 house sales (from Kaggle).

 2. Data_Wrangling_Report.pdf